rockysteap/Noti_project/README.md

 2. connect bot and backend by api with JWT auth
 3. send telegram id to DRF and save in db

+### todo
+4. prepare main notification types and exchange them with db on start command